ManiSankarBaskar/App-rating-Prediction-using-Python/README.md

-# Python-Data-Analytics
+# Python-App-rating-Prediction
-Google playstore App rating Prediction
+Google playstore App rating Prediction using Python - Data Analytics

 Below are the Project requirements for which I did Python execution and Writeup.
 You can find those files seperately my repositories.